 Today, more than half the world’s population lives in cities.
 This growth is adding to the already common challenges of congestion, smog, and noise pollution.
 In an effort to reach their sustainability goals, attract millennial talent, and enhance economic competitiveness, some cities are taking actions that require new models of transport, including pedestrian-only, low- or zero-emissions zones.
 This has implications for how people get around, how they buy things, and how logistics companies deliver for customers.

 At UPS, we are helping to address these challenges through a variety of delivery concepts created specifically for urban centers through collaborations with city officials, universities, customers, thought-leaders, and other stakeholders.
-We began with one e-bike in Hamburg, Germany and now have more than 30 pilot projects in cities around the world.
-Here are a few of the sustainable urban solutions we are utilizing around the world:
+We began with one eBike in Hamburg, Germany and now have more than 30 pilot projects in cities around the world.
+Here are a few more sustainable urban solutions we are utilizing around the world:

-- Collaborating with the Seattle Department of Transportation and University of Washington to make deliveries using electric-assist cargo bikes in downtown Seattle’s congested Pike Place Market area.
+- Collaborating with the Seattle Department of Transportation and University of Washington to make deliveries using eBikes in downtown Seattle’s congested Pike Place Market area.

-- Introducing an “urban Eco Hub” in partnership with the City Council in Dublin, Ireland.
-The hub is a mini distribution center that is brought into the city center once daily, with workers delivering packages from the hub by foot or electrically-assisted cargo tricycle.
-Three similar containers have also been implemented in Munich.
+- Introducing the “urban Eco Hub,” a mini distribution center that is brought into the city center once daily, with workers delivering packages from the hub by foot or electrically-assisted cargo tricycle.
+These urban Eco Hubs have been deployed in Dublin and Munich, Frankfurt, and Hamburg in Germany.

-Learn more about the cities we’re working with in the 2018 UPS Sustainability Report’s Urban Logistics Solutions story: Rewriting the Urban Delivery Playbook, One City at a Time.
+Learn more about the cities we’re working with in our 2019 Sustainability Report’s Urban Logistics Solutions story: Lessons From Our eBike Journey.

 Solutions to Help Customers Ship More with Less Impact

 At UPS, our ability to help customers evaluate their supply chains and build solutions for efficiencies is a competitive advantage – for us and our customers.
-Our portfolio of sustainability solutions helps customers – big or small – measure, manage and mitigate the impact of their trade, whether it’s around the world or just around the corner.
+Our portfolio of sustainability solutions helps customers big and small measure, manage, and mitigate the impact of their trade, whether it’s around the world or just around the corner.

 A Smart & Sustainable Shipping Journey